-The Platone project was presented at several workshops and events of relevance in the first 25 months of the project.
+The Platone project was presented at several workshops and events of relevance in the first 36 months of the project.

 3rd-party events which meet the topics of Platone are still very important and effective for dissemination and knowledge transfer to different stakeholders.
-National and international events of relevance, peerreviewed scientific conferences, focus meetings with specialized industry initiatives with energy focus, virtual or physical exhibition stands in industry innovation events etc. are continuously checked on potential impact regarding the target groups, possible involvement (e.g. for sending a speaker or moderator, submitting papers, cooperation, exhibition etc.) and budget.
+National and international events of relevance, peerreviewed scientific conferences, focus meetings with specialised industry initiatives with energy focus, virtual or physical exhibition stands in industry innovation events etc. are continuously checked on potential impact regarding the target groups, possible involvement (e.g., for sending a speaker or moderator, submitting papers, cooperation, exhibition etc.) and budget.
 Events of cooperation partners and intermediaries have a high priority to represent Platone.

-For the upcoming project year there are several event opportunities and Platone has been already invited presenting Platone at stakeholder relevant workshops and events.
+For the upcoming project year 2022/2023 there are several further event opportunities and consortium partners have already been invited to present Platone at stakeholder relevant workshops and events.

-Beyond that, Platone have started being present with (virtual) booths at fairs as an important part of the preparations for the commercial exploitation activities.
-A presence at the Enlit Europe from 30 November until 3 December 2021 in the EU project zone is already prepared.
+Beyond that, Platone is present with (virtual) booths at fairs as an important part of the preparations for the commercial exploitation activities e.g., with a presence at the EUSEW 2022 with a virtual booth as part of the FlexCommunity and at the booth of partner E.DSO as well as at Enlit Europe 2022 in the EU project zone.